 Earls Court can be said to be dual faced, with grand Georgian architecture contrasting with the wide choice for hostels, which attract significant numbers of backpackers and tourists to the area.

-In Earls Court, you can view beautiful Georgian homes, terraced townhouses and converted apartments; the area is perfect for professionals, young families and first time buyers with a large deposit.
+You can view beautiful Georgian homes, terraced townhouses and converted apartments; the area is perfect for professionals, young families and first time buyers with a large deposit.
 The district contains impressive gardens from the Victorian era; these gardens are circulated by properties and are exclusive to key holders.
-Earls Court also has plans for redevelopments, creating 7,500 new homes in the area with first completions due in 2016.

-Home to the Earls Court Exhibition Centre where many well known television, music and cultural shows and events take place, Earls Court has become a top attraction for visitors and travellers.
+Home to the Earls Court Exhibition Centre where many well known television, music and cultural shows and events take place, the area has become a top attraction for visitors and travellers.

 Living in Earls Court